threeport/threeport/docs/docs/install/install-threeport-oci.md

 If you would prefer to test out Threeport locally, see our guide to [Install Threeport Locally](install-threeport-local.md).

-Note: this guide requires you have our tptctl command line tool installed.
+Note: this guide requires you to have our tptctl command-line tool installed.
 See our [Install tptctl guide](install-tptctl.md) to install if you haven't already.

 ## Install Threeport

+> Requirement: You need to have the [Pulumi CLI](https://www.pulumi.com/docs/install/) installed locally when using `tptctl` to install Threeport on OCI.

 This section assumes you have an Oracle Cloud Infrastructure tenancy and the [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm)